top of page

 Viva la musica

-The region is so rich in musically transcendent talent. and Stewart Springs is such a rare amplifier of such artistic creations in which people might enjoy them in its nature-rich environment.
-The place's current 'ownership' appears light years away from enabling any such continued cultural coming together of the wider global community on their now private-minded grounds, as is currently done at hour-away Jackson Wellsprings in northern outskirts of Ashland, Oregon.
+The region is rich in transcendent musical talent. and Stewart Springs is such a rare amplifier of such artistic creations in which people might enjoy them in its nature-rich realm.
+But the place's current 'ownership' seems light years away from being interested in any such celebratory coming together of the wider community on their now private-minded grounds, as is currently still done at hour-away Jackson Wellsprings, on the northern outskirts of Ashland, Oregon.

 _________________________